What Is This Indian Doing ?

 Arrow teaches us to connect with the 'Warrior Self' who is willing to take action and bring truth to light.

-Warrior Self is always courageous and willing to face all truths even when they hurt.
+always courageous and willing to face all truths even when they hurt.
 Warrior Self teaches how

 truth can heal.